Fall Getaway to Michigan's Little Traverse Bay

-Legs Inn Servers wearing embroidered Polish folk dress deliver cold pints and huge platters of pierogi at this Cross Village eatery with an outdoor garden.
+Servers wearing embroidered Polish folk dress deliver cold pints and huge platters of pierogi at Legs Inn, a Cross Village eatery with an outdoor garden.

-Tom's Mom's Cookies Dense confections, each the weight of a deck of cards, boast flavors like chocolate with dried cherries or oatmeal butterscotch.
+At Tom's Mom's Cookies, dense confections, each the weight of a deck of cards, boast flavors like chocolate with dried cherries or oatmeal butterscotch.

-Pond Hill Farm The Spencer family's hilltop farm features an on-site cafe, winery, brewery and hayrides, plus a squash rocket for kiddos to use to feed the goats.
+The Spencer family's hilltop Pond Hill Farm features an on-site cafe, winery, brewery and hayrides, plus a squash rocket for kiddos to use to feed the goats.